A Jedi's Fight - A Star Wars Fan Fiction Story

 divider

-Whain put the tiny datacron between the lining layers of the collar of his uniform jacket and sewed the split.
-Then he put his datapad in his pocket and left his room.
-Looking calm he walked to the main entrance of the underground dwelling, greeted the droid guards and went down the sloping path.
-He knew the droids were watching him, so at the end of the path he turn left in stead of going straight to Ribana.
-He had already figured out that the left path first went up on the mountain ridge, but sloped downward, and out of sight of the cave entrance, into the valley behind Ribana after an hour's walk.
-He could reach the deserted city from the rear side without being noticed.
-He walked firmly along the rocky path, carefully observing the surrounding landscape.
-The valley behind Ribana must have been a very fertile area.
-He still could see the outlines of arable land.
-The fields itself were overgrown with weeds.
+Looking calm he walked to the main entrance of the underground dwelling, greeted the droid guards and went down the sloping steps.
+He knew the droids were watching him, so at the end of the path he turn left in stead of going to the lower cave to get the speeder to visit Ribana.
+He had already figured out that the left path first went up on the mountain ridge, but out of sight of the cave entrance it sloped down into an overgrown valley behind the hills east of Ribana.
+Using the way through the valley he could reach the deserted city much easier from the rear side without being noticed.

 divider